otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 var isTrue = true;
 ```

-Note that variables declared with `var` keyword can only be initialized at the time of declaration, it cannot be reassigned with different type.
+Note that variables declared with the `var` keyword can only be initialised at the time of declaration.
+It cannot be reassigned with a different type.

 ## If-Else Statements

-An if-else statement in C# is a type of control flow statement that allows the program to make decisions based on a certain condition.
-The basic syntax of an if-else statement is:
+An **if-else** statement is a control flow statement that allows the program to make decisions based on a specific condition.
+The basic syntax of an **if-else** statement is:

 ```cs
 if (condition)